-To commemorate a loved one who has passed away, you may want to consider fitting a headstone on their grave.
+To commemorate a loved one who has passed away, you may want to consider fitting a headstone or memorial stone on their grave.
+There are a wide variety of different types of memorials for graves.
 This guide explains how to choose a memorial headstone, from the shape and design to the commemorative message.

 What is a headstone?

-A memorial headstone is a slab of stone that’s set up at the head of a grave.
-Also known as a tombstone or gravestone, this type of memorial can have inscriptions on, for example, the deceased's name, date of birth, and date of death.
+A memorial headstone is a grave marker set up at the head of a grave, often bearing details of the person who has died.
+Also known as a tombstone, gravestone or memorial stone, this type of memorial usually shows the deceased's name, date of birth, and date of death, as well as other inscriptions or poems.

 How to choose a headstone

 In the UK, there are certain rules and regulations cemeteries put in place regarding memorial headstones.
-Whether the cemetery is owned by the council or is private property, it’s important to get an understanding of the regulations before you choose a headstone.
+Whether the cemetery is owned by the council or is private property, it’s important to get an understanding of the regulations before you choose a headstone or look at gravestone designs.

-You may also be restricted on the type of stone available because this depends on the location you choose.
-Often, cemeteries will have certain restrictions or preferences about headstone material.
-If you want to find out more about your chosen cemetery’s regulations, your local Funeral Director can advise you on these.
+You may be restricted on the type of memorial stone available depending on the location.
+Often, cemeteries will have restrictions or preferences about headstone designs and materials.
+If you want to find out more about your chosen cemetery’s regulations, your local Funeral Director can advise you.

 Marble, limestone, granite, and bronze headstones are common choices.
 When choosing the material, consider how easy it is to maintain and the overall finish you’d like it to have.

 - Granite: A durable material that can withstand the test of time and harsh weather conditions.
-If you choose a granite headstone, you aren’t limited to grey and white colours in the design.
+If you choose a granite headstone design, you aren’t limited to grey and white colours in the design.
 Ask your local Funeral Director which colours are available.

-- Bronze: This material will darken over time and can be more costly than granite, but it’s easy to maintain.
+- Bronze: This material will darken over time and can be more costly than granite but is a good choice for grave memorials because it is easy to maintain.

-- Marble: A strong material with a pleasing appearance, but not as hard-wearing as granite.
+- Marble: A strong material with a luxurious and pleasing appearance, but not as hard-wearing as granite.

 - Limestone: A durable, lightly-coloured material.
 Portland Stone and Nabresina are popular choices.

-Once you’ve decided which material you would like, you’ll need to think about the design of the headstone.
-You can choose from any of the following:
+Once you’ve decided what material you would like, you’ll need to think about the design of the headstone.
+Your Funeral Director will be able to talk you through the options, which will include the following:

-- Upright headstones: A traditional choice, fixed to the ground with a concrete base.
+- Upright headstones: A traditional choice, this type of memorial stone can be made in a variety of sizes and finishes and is fixed to the ground with a concrete base.

-- Flat headstones: These are laid flush or slanted on the ground.
+- Flat headstones: Sometimes known as flat grave markers, this type of gravestone is laid flush or slanted on the ground.

 - Kerbed headstones: These are laid full length on the ground, they are a minimum of 4 inches thick, and offer more room for floral tributes.